State lifestyle coaches coming to every Mississippi zip code to prevent diabetes - NewsBreak

 LUCEDALE, Miss. ( WKRG ) – Mississippians in every corner of the state will soon have access to diabetes prevention support.

-Mississippi Lifestyle Care recently launched as a statewide program to offer Medicare Part B recipients the opportunity to engage in free lifestyle coaching to help prevent diabetes.Bird flu outbreak reported in wild, domestic birds in Mississippi
+Mississippi Lifestyle Care recently launched as a statewide program to offer Medicare Part B recipients the opportunity to engage in free lifestyle coaching to help prevent diabetes.Coffee, ice cream, pizza highlight new Lucedale developments

 The program helps participants with diet, exercise, healthy lifestyles and weight loss for a full year at no cost.
 The Diabetes Coalition of Mississippi is deploying a workforce to execute the program by hiring and training people in every zip code across the state to serve as lifestyle coaches.